mongodb/docs/source/high_availability.rst

 mongos Load Balancing
 ---------------------

-An instance of :class:`~pymongo.mongo_client.MongoClient` can be configured with a list of addresses of mongos servers:
+An instance of :py:class`~pymongo.mongo_client.MongoClient` can be configured with a list of addresses of mongos servers:

   >>> client = MongoClient('mongodb://host1,host2,host3')